Local Regulation of Railroads: Guidance for Municipal Attorneys on Navigating the Complexities of Federal Preemption

 This CLE webinar will provide local government counsel with guidance on addressing the issues presented by freight and passenger railroads that run through cities.
 The panel will provide an overview of the federal regulatory scheme governing the railroad industry; discuss strategies for exercising local control to address safety, nuisance, liability and economic issues; and explore the challenges presented to local governments in protecting local interests in an area under predominately federal jurisdiction.

-- Key liability, regulatory and economic issues
+- Liability, regulatory and economic issues

-- Local regulation of railroad operations
+- Local regulation of railroad operations, including:

 - Railroad infrastructure and facilities